1. Home

 How Many Squats Should I Do a Day?
-The Number That Actually Drives Results
+(By Goal, Level & Results)

 Most guides will tell you to do 3 sets of 12–15 squats and call it a day.
 That advice isn’t wrong — but it’s incomplete.
 The daily rep count is almost the wrong question.
 What actually determines whether squats produce results is your weekly volume: how many total sets you’re doing across the week, whether you’re recovering between sessions, and whether the load is progressing over time.